Dedrknex8/DSA_NOTES/JAVA_DSA/Projects/Todo app with calendar sync/File upload/File Upload.md

 ## This note will cover about file handling and uploading it to the server using node js

 > This part will be intirgate with the authentication part

+>Used to new library `cloudinary` is used to manage the image upload realted stuff && and `multer` for /multi/form-data so that i can upload image files
+>